JakubIllner/jakubillner.github.io/_posts/2024-04-12-adw-fast-ingest.markdown

 ## Data Compression

 The final chart shows how much storage is allocated.
-To compare the scenarios, I measured average storage required by a single record.
+To compare the results between scenarios with different amount of generated data, I measured average storage required by a single record.

 ![Data Compression](/images/2024-04-12-fast-ingest/average-row-size.png)